eclipse-kura/kura/README.md

 System Requirements
 -------------------

-Eclipse Kura is compatible with Java 8 (`Bundle-RequiredExecutionEnåvironment: JavaSE-1.8`) and OSGi R6.
+Eclipse Kura requires at least Java 8 and OSGi R6.
+All bundles can make use of a Java 8 as execution environment.
+All bundles must be limited to the "compact2" profile of Java.

 Development Model
 -----------------
-Development on Kura follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
-Development is made on the [develop branch](/eclipse/kura/tree/develop).
-The master branch is not used anymore.
+Development on Kura follows the [gitflow model](http://nvie.com/posts/a-successful-git-branching-model/).
+Thus, the working copy is in the develop branch, and the master branch is used for releases.

 Getting Started